Featured image: David E Klutho, USA TODAY Sports

 And on the surface, what’s wrong with that?
 Sun Yang is, by any definition, a drug cheat.
 But the case of Sun Yang resists simplicity, and it’s time the culture of drug vilification in sports is properly examined.
 Because not only is it unhealthy – it’s deadly.

-Though not widely known, FINA (the global body governing aquatic sports including swimming, diving, and water polo) has until recently been one of the most successful sporting organisations in the field of doping prevention.
+Though not widely known, FINA (the global body governing aquatic sports, including swimming, diving, and water polo) has until recently been one of the most successful sporting organisations in the field of doping prevention.
 In fact, the body has come under fire for the strictness of its rules, notably the 2017 twelve-month ban issued to Australian swimmer Thomas Fraser-Holmes, who missed three drug tests in a year – tests that are by their nature random and unannounced, only allowing a single hour for an athlete to provide a sample.

 But from the get-go, FINA has been soft on Sun Yang.

-Sun returned a positive test for the banned substance Trimetazidine in 2014, and was handed a back-dated three month ban by the Chinese Swimming Association (the Chinese FINA affiliate body) that didn’t restrict his entry to any international events.
+Sun returned a positive test for the banned substance Trimetazidine in 2014 and was handed a back-dated three-month ban by the Chinese Swimming Association (the Chinese FINA affiliate body) that didn’t restrict his entry to any international events.
 This is incredibly inconsistent when compared to Fraser-Holmes’ twelve-month ban, received without a single positive test.

-Pertinently however, the drug was prescribed to Sun by a doctor six years prior to treat heart palpitations.
+Pertinently, however, the drug was prescribed to Sun by a doctor six years prior to treating heart palpitations.
 The drug had only been banned a few months before Sun’s positive test; a fact Sun maintains he was not alerted to.
 Today, Sun continues to use the drug with a medical exemption, as it is not considered by sporting authorities to be performance-enhancing when used outside of competition.

 The Culture of Drug Prohibition in Sport